HydroModPy/HydroModPy/docs/source/user_guide/workflows/calibration-recipes.rst

 heads is in metres, an NSE cost is dimensionless, and adding them raw lets the unit set the weighting instead of the weight.

+``observes`` is what makes the weighting mean anything.
+It names a station the project loaded; the record is aligned on the simulated timestamps, and the block scores that.
+Without it a block can only be scored against ``observed_values``, a positional vector transcribed into the file with no dates on it, so the one route that can weight several targets was also the one that could not read a real observation.

+Two consequences follow.
+A ``scoring_window`` becomes applicable, because the samples now carry dates to cut on; it is still refused for any output scored positionally, by name.
+And each block reports ``<output>.n_paired``, how many dated samples the alignment kept: a weight of 65 % resting on three surviving days is not what the file says it is, and that is where it shows.

 .. literalinclude:: ../recipes/calibration_multi_objective.toml
    :language: toml